DominicSamoes/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 2, C function that returns the length of a string.
 Task 3, C function that prints a string, followed by a new line, to stdout.
 Task 4, C function that prints a string, in reverse, followed by a new line.
+Task 5, C function that reverses a string.